 Rent for accommodation in Melbourne is typically payable at the end of each month, or in some cases fortnightly, either to the estate agent or the landlord.

-Utility bills are usually not included in the rental price and are the responsibility of the tenant.
-When searching for accommodation, expats should be sure to consider the added cost of utilities in Melbourne.
+Utility bills are usually not included in the rental price and are the tenant’s responsibility.
+When searching for accommodation, you should be sure to consider the added cost of utilities in Melbourne.

-Australian housing, including that in Victoria, is generally quite energy inefficient, and bills for electricity, gas and water can accumulate quickly.
+Australian housing, including that in Victoria, is generally quite energy inefficient, and electricity, gas and water bills can accumulate quickly.
+It’s therefore important to budget carefully and manage your energy usage as best you can.

 Expat Health Insurance